variablenix/ansible.mailstack/README.md

 | solr |
 |:----:|

 The Dovecot role is configurd to use the [Solr plugin](https://wiki.dovecot.org/Plugins/FTS/Solr) for full text search indexing.
+The Solr role will install, configure and create the Dovecot core if it does not already exist.
+The default managed schema will be replaced with our Dovecot schema if it is not already loaded.

 ### CyrusSasl
 ##### Tags
 | sasl |
 |:----:|

+This simple role will install `cyrus-sasl` and configure SASL to use LDAP with TLS.
+The current SASL environment uses 3 replicated LDAP hosts defined in `saslauthd.conf` and can be easily configured for other LDAP environments.

 ### TO DO
 * AutoMX